dotnet/designs/proposed/rate-limit.md

 2. The concurrency limiter only allows the user to "release" the permits that were obtained

 The permits obtained through concurrency limiters imply ownership.
-Since the user interacts with the `PermitLease` instead of being able to directly call a `Release(...)` method, the user cannot release more permits than was obtained through the limiter.
+Since the user interacts with the `RateLimitLease` instead of being able to directly call a `Release(...)` method, the user cannot release more permits than was obtained through the limiter.
 This is different from a Semaphore where releasing without first obtaining any permits is possible.

 ### How "allocating" will rate limiters be?